is a 1983 arcade game released by Bally/Midway

 - Distracted by the Sexy: Customers sometimes leave tips on the bar.
 Collect one and a group of dancers will perform for a few seconds, with some customers (but not all) stopping their advance to watch.

 - Endless Game

-- Product Placement - Budweiser logo can be clearly seen in some levels.
+- Product Placement: The Budweiser logo can be clearly seen in some levels.
 The original, not for kids version had its marquee glass proudly displaying the Budweiser logo instead of the game's actual name.

-- Additionally, the version made for release in Japan replaced Budweiser for Suntory.
+- Additionally, the version made for release in Japan replaced Budweiser with Suntory.

 - The ZX Spectrum home game didn't seem to have much branding... until you got a giant Pepsi logo for the bonus stage.